sudara/recipes/chicken-strips.md

 ### Cook

 You are going to fry these in a pot of some kind.
 Hopefully not too wide, or else you'll need a ton of oil.
-Hopefully tall enough to avoid too much splattering.

 Cooking is extremely quick.
 It should really only take 3-5 minutes for them to cook.
+I like do them in batches of 3-5 pieces in a smaller tall pot on medium high heat.

 Make sure the oil is hot enough by putting some flour or batter in the oil and seeing it bubble and foam.

+Give them a flip halfway through, as they will brown unevenly unless you are truly deep frying.

+You could also just shallow-fry them in a thin layer of oil in a frying pan.

 ### Serve

-I like to make a small amount of homemade BBQ sauce.
+I like to serve with a small amount of homemade BBQ sauce.
 It's very quick, just bring the following to a simmer and you are done:

 * 1/3 cup ketchup